nothing

 .

-A NOTHING causes a flaw in the SOMETHING.
+The NOTHING causes a flaw in SOMETHING.

-yyy The duality: NOTHING and SOMETHING can only exist together.
+yyy The duality: NOTHING and SOMETHING can exist only together.

-would be infinitely large and infinitely dense.
-NOTHING can only exist relative
+SOMETHING would be infinitely large and infinitely dense.

 y